AndreasBottcher/chat_squizzer_bot/README.md

 ## How It Works

-- The bot stores messages in memory with timestamps
+- The bot stores messages in SQLite database with timestamps
 - Messages older than 24 hours are automatically cleaned up
 - When you request a summary, it collects all messages from the last 24 hours
-- If OpenAI API is configured, it uses GPT-3.5-turbo for intelligent summarization
-- Otherwise, it provides a basic summary with statistics and recent messages
+- It provides a summary with statistics including total messages, active users, top most active users, and most active hour

 ## Notes

-- Messages are stored in memory, so they will be lost when the bot restarts
+- Messages are stored in SQLite database (`messages.db`), so they persist across bot restarts
-- For production use, consider adding a database (SQLite, PostgreSQL, etc.)
 - The bot needs to be added to groups/channels to collect messages
 - Make sure the bot has permission to read messages in groups